How to Create, Design, and Send HTML Emails

 Also, keep your HTML file size below 102KB, as Gmail will clip file sizes greater than 102 KB.
 Besides, a file size of 100KB passes through more spam filters.

-• Avoid mal-functional HTML tags
+3. Avoid malfunctioning HTML tags

-It is a good idea to avoid using mal-functional HTML tags.
+It is a good idea to avoid using malfunctioning HTML tags.
 If there are any broken tags in your HTML code, the email client can mark it as spam or, worse, won’t render it correctly.
 That’ll hurt the email deliverability of the current and future email campaigns.

-• Avoid extra spacing around images
+4. Avoid extra spacing around images

-• Avoid odd numbers for sizing
+5. Avoid odd numbers for sizing

 Try not to use odd numbers for sizing, such as 11px, 13px, etc., as email clients sometimes add a 1px line between email elements.
 Such a problem is most prevalent in Outlook 2016, and your email may look like this: Unwanted lines appear in Outlook 2016 with odd font sizes.

-Random lines appearing in Outlook 2016 due to using odd numbers as font size Source: Email on Acid
+Random lines appearing in Outlook 2016 due to using odd numbers as font size Source: Email On Acid

-• Remove comments in your CSS
+6. Remove comments in your CSS

-Make sure to remove any comments in your CSS in your HTML code’s tag in your code editor.
+Make sure to remove any comments in your CSS in your HTML code’s tag in the code editor.
 These may ruin your code in some email clients, such as Outlook.
 So, it’s a best practice to eliminate them if they’re unnecessary.

-• Always test your emails before sending them
+7. Always test your emails before sending them

 The best way to know whether your code works is to test your emails.
 So before you send them to your final recipients, test your emails at every stage of their development.
+By testing, you can spot any disparities in your emails.
+Hence, it will help you craft a consistent viewing experience for all your subscribers.

 One step up from HTML emails: Welcome AMP emails